(a comical sort of person...)

 where I sold 32 dolls and declared myself- in business.

-Thirty eight years later...
+Thirty nine years later...

 Im still in the doll-making business.